jymcheong/OpenEDR/readme.md

 http://<YOUR_SFTP_RECEIVER_IP>:8888/
 ```

-**If the page does not load, it means there's some connectivity issues to resolve.**
+**If the page does not load, it means there's some connectivity issues to resolve.** Otherwise you will see Powershell commands for installing host agents, similar to the following (within the bigger red box):

 ![connectivityTest](connectivityTest.png)

-Otherwise you will see Powershell commands for installing host agents. **Copy everything.**
+ **Copy everything.**

 ### Use Powershell  to install host agents